ARCHETYPE Intraocular pressure (openEHR-EHR-OBSERVATION.intraocular_pressure.v0)

 DescriptionThe local measurement of intraocular pressure, most commonly using a tonometry device.

 UseUse to record the measurement of intraocular pressure in a single eye per event.
-Record the details of each test of each eye using seperate events.
+Record the details of each test of each eye using separate events.
 The CLUSTER.exclusion_exam archetype can be nested within the 'Measurement not done' SLOT to optionally record explicit details about the measurement not being performed.
+When intraocular pressure in an eye is measured multiple times using methods that use different data elements for the result, such as noncontact tonometry and palpation, do not record both in one event.
+Use separate events instead.

-PurposeTo record one or multiple intraocular pressure measurements of the or eyes of an individual.
+PurposeTo record one or multiple intraocular pressure measurements of the eyes of an individual.

 ReferencesIHE Eye Care Domain.
 General Eye Evaluation (GEE) [Internet].
 IHE; 2012.
 Available from: http://www.ihe.net/Technical_Framework/upload/IHE_EyeCare_Supp_GEE_Rev1-1_TI_2012-06-29.pdf